-- Policies and initiatives to support wellbeing, including a healthy work life balance. - Employee benefits designed to enhance wellbeing, such as an employee assistance programme. - Plans to produce, implement and communicate a mental health at work approach - Programmes to develop mental health awareness among employees. - Processes to facilitate discussions and/or offer support regarding mental health at work. - · Routine monitoring of employee mental health and wellbeing.
+- Policies, awareness programmes and employee benefits designed to support wellbeing, including a healthy work life balance and mental health awareness. - Plans to produce, implement and communicate a mental health at work approach. - Processes to facilitate discussions and/or offer support regarding mental health at work. - Routine monitoring of employee mental health and wellbeing.

-Training records demonstrating that staff have training in Wellbeing.

-Evidence of how Wellbeing is communicated and promoted to the workforce and supply chain where relevant.
+- Training records demonstrating that staff have training in Wellbeing. - Evidence of how Wellbeing is communicated and promoted to the workforce and supply chain where relevant.